“Is he reading from a female author or male author?” I asked a young woman nearby.

 “Female,” she replied.

-“Well, I mean, I thought a man would be more likely to know about the penis…” I started to answer, about to explain that although I had deep and meaningful experiences with vaginas, I still wouldn’t feel comfortable writing a piece focused on what it’s like having the organ.
-But I stopped talking, because she had started looking elsewhere.
+I started to explain myself.
+“Well, I mean, I thought a man would be more likely to know about the penis…” I was about to explain that although I had deep and meaningful experiences with vaginas, I still wouldn’t feel comfortable writing a piece focused on what it’s like having the organ.
+But she had started looking elsewhere.

 Later I thought, “Was what I said sexist?”
 Sexism is prejudging the person based on their sex… Like if you think a woman is better at raising a baby, or a man is better at being a soldier.